Cyber Security CV & Resume Writing Guide

 4. Complete the outline of your CV for a cyber security position

 Your contact information should always be listed first on a resume.
-Your contact information, including your name, address, phone number, and email, should be prominently displayed.
+Your contact information should be prominently displayed, including your name, address, phone number, and email.
 It is also appropriate to provide links to profiles highlighting your cybersecurity experience.
 For instance, your LinkedIn and GitHub sites would be great additions to a resume highlighting your expertise in cybersecurity.

 A GitHub link can provide hiring managers with more information about the projects you have engaged in and your roles.

-Are you eager to break into the exciting field of cybersecurity but feeling unsure about how to start?
+Are you eager to enter the exciting cybersecurity field but unsure how to start?
 Look no further!
-In this video, you will learn proven strategies on how to successfully apply for cyber security jobs as a newcomer.
-From crafting an attention-grabbing resume to acing your interviews, get valuable tips and insights that will put you ahead of the competition.
+In this video, you will learn proven strategies for applying for cybersecurity jobs as a newcomer.
+From crafting an attention-grabbing resume to acing your interviews, you will get valuable tips and insights that will put you ahead of the competition.
 Don’t miss out on this opportunity to kick-start your dream career in cybersecurity!

 5. Include a brief explanation of your qualifications on the CV